masiuchi/movabletype/plugins/Markdown/Readme.txt

 ### Markdown and MT-Textile Integration ###

-Movable Type users should also note that SmartyPants can be used in conjunction with two text filtering plug-ins: [Markdown] [1] and Brad Choate's [MT-Textile] [2].
+MT users should also note that SmartyPants can be used in conjunction with two text filtering plug-ins: [Markdown] [1] and Brad Choate's [MT-Textile] [2].